 20. Elon Musk, Ashlee Vance (a) (13h23)

+[Word from the future, 2023: I would not write the same review now!
+Leaving it unedited, though.]
 I thought all I would get out of this book was good gossip, but I got a lot more.
 Musk is not a man I would want to resemble too closely on an interpersonal level, but his drive is awesome and he seems to care about the right things (pretty much).
 This book was particularly motivating for me given that I am currently trying to get a company off the ground, but I’d imagine that it would have a similar effect on a lot of people.

 21. Street Smarts, Norm Brodsky and Bo Burlingham (a) (10h08)